Danilo (footballer, born July 1991)

 Danilo began his career with América Mineiro before moving to Santos, where he scored the goal that won the 2011 Copa Libertadores.
 In January 2012, he moved to Portuguese club Porto, where he won consecutive Primeira Liga titles.
 In 2015, he joined Real Madrid following a €31.5 million transfer fee.
 In 2017, he joined Manchester City.
 In 2019, having won two Premier League titles, an FA Cup and two EFL Cups with City, Danilo joined Juventus, winning the Serie A title during his first season with the club.

 Danilo was first capped by the senior Brazil team in 2011, also winning the 2011 U-20 World Cup and a silver medal at the 2012 Summer Olympics.
-He represented the nation at the 2018 FIFA World Cup, the 2021 Copa América and the 2022 World Cup.
+He represented the nation at the FIFA World Cup in 2018 and 2022, and the Copa América in 2021 and 2024.

 Club career

 Early years & Santos

 Danilo was born in Bicas, Minas Gerais.
 He played youth football with Tupynambás and América Mineiro, and competed at senior level with the latter club in the Campeonato Mineiro and the Série C, winning the latter in 2009 and gaining promotion.

 In May 2010, Danilo was transferred to Santos.
 Investor DIS Esporte acquired 37.5% of his economic rights, Santos another 37.5% for free and the remaining 25% were retained by América.
 He won the Campeonato Paulista in 2011 and competed in two Série A seasons with the team.

 Danilo played the full 90 minutes of both legs of the 2011 Copa Libertadores Finals against Peñarol, the first in central midfield and the second at right-back, and scored the decisive goal in a 2–1 victory following a goalless first match.